 As well as taking baby wipes on a plane you can also take all other forms of wipes including disinfectant wipes, Lysol wipes, Clorox wipes etc.

-As a parent, if you don’t have a pack of wipes with you, you carry around this anxiety.
-You are always thinking of what can spill and stain and the horror of sticky whatever-that-was if you don’t have some wipes within reach.
-You have a pack in your bag, in the car, and in every room in the house.
+As a parent, if you don’t have a pack of wipes with you, particularly in the limited confines of an airline seat then it can create anxiety.
+You are always thinking of what can spill and stain and the horror of the sticky something or other if you don’t have some wipes within reach.

 Then you imagine whatever could be on the seat or armrest of the plane you are about to get on.
 Ewe.
 So, can you take them on a plane?